jenskeiner/lintr/docs/project_plan.md

    - Provide default mock data that matches real GitHub API responses
    - Allow for both simple mocking (fixed responses) and advanced mocking (verifying calls)
    - Mock at the module level (e.g., `repolint.github.Github`) rather than the package level (`github.Github`)
-3. Organize test fixtures hierarchically:
+3. When creating test helper classes:
-   - Put shared fixtures in conftest.py
-   - Keep test-specific fixtures in their respective test files
-   - Use fixture composition to build more complex fixtures from simpler ones
+   - Place them in a dedicated fixtures module to avoid pytest collection issues
+   - This is especially important for classes that have constructors and inherit from production classes

 ### CLI Implementation
 1. When implementing a Python CLI tool, create both a dedicated CLI module and a simple `__main__.py` entry point.
 The CLI module should contain all the actual implementation, while `__main__.py` just imports and calls the main function.
 This separation allows the tool to be run both as `python -m package` and as a direct script.